giothun/kotlin-sources-structure-plugin/README.md

 # Kotlin Sources Structure Gradle Plugin

-A Gradle plugin that extracts and outputs the Kotlin source structure of a project to a JSON file.
+A Gradle plugin that extracts and outputs the Kotlin source structure of your project into a structured JSON file.

 ## Features

-- Detects if the Kotlin Gradle Plugin is applied to the project
+- Automatically detects the presence of the Kotlin Gradle plugins:
+  - `org.jetbrains.kotlin.jvm`
+  - `org.jetbrains.kotlin.android`
+  - `org.jetbrains.kotlin.multiplatform`
-- Extracts information about Kotlin source sets, including:
+- Extracts Kotlin source sets information, including:
   - Source set names
-  - Source directories
+  - Kotlin source directories
-  - Kotlin files
+  - Individual Kotlin file paths
-- Outputs the structure as a JSON file
+- Generates a structured, human-readable JSON report.

+**Note:**
+The task is registered only if one of the supported Kotlin plugins listed above is applied.
+If no Kotlin plugin is detected, the task will **not** be available.

 ## Setup

 ### Adding the Plugin

-In your `build.gradle.kts` file:
+#### Kotlin DSL (`build.gradle.kts`):

 ```kotlin
 plugins {